Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 • Fourth District Court of Appeals: The Florida State Courts website makes a public records repository of appellate cases across all courts of appeal available to anyone online.
 The search function allows you to search for appellate cases by case number, party/attorney name, originating county (or lower tribunal), date filed, and cases filed within a certain date range.

-Broward County residents can access and order certified copies of birth and death records through the Broward County branch of the Florida Department of Health (DOH).
+Residents can access and order certified copies of birth and death records through the Broward County Department of Health (DOH).
 These certificates only become public after 100 years from the date of birth and 50 years from the date of death, respectively.

 Only the individual to whom the birth record belongs and their parent/guardian can obtain it unless a court order permits otherwise.
 If the person is deceased, the birth or death record can be released to their spouse, parents, children, grandchildren, or siblings.